graphiti-api/graphiti/docs/concepts/resources.md

   #   end
   self.endpoint_namespace = '/api/v1'

-  # Raise if a Resource is accessed from a URL it isn't allowlisted for
+  # Refuse requests reaching this Resource from a URL it isn't allowlisted for
-  self.validate_requests = false
+  self.validate_requests = true

-  # Raise if a rendered link points at an endpoint that isn't routable
+  # Refuse to render a link pointing at an endpoint that isn't routable
-  self.validate_links = false
+  self.validate_links = true

   # Render relationship links: true, false, or :on_demand
   self.relationship_links = true